TimCorey/DeploymentProcessor/README.md

 # Deployment Processor
 A simple .NET application to backup and restore deployment files.
 ## Usage ##
-To use the application, run the Console application.
-It will prompt you for one of three actions: Deploy, Rollback, or Backup.
-It will then ask you which folders, in which order, should be backed up.
-You specify the folders by their given number (comma-delimited).
-The folders are currently identified as the ones that have a corresponding "_Staging" folder.
+To use the application, run the WinForm application.
+It will tell you which files can be acted upon (ones who have a corresponding "_Staging" folder).
+You select the folders first, in the order you want them processed, and then choose the action you want performed.
 ### Deploy ###
 This action will zip the folders to be backed up, then copy the files to the new location, overwriting any it needs to.
 ### Restore ###